bigskysoftware/htmx/www/content/essays/codin-dirty.md

 > “Writing clean code is what you must do in order to call yourself a professional.
 There is no reasonable excuse for
 > doing anything less than your best.”
 [Clean Code](https://www.goodreads.com/book/show/3735293-clean-code)

-In this essay I want to talk about my approach to writing code and contrast it in particular with the recommendations of the book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+In this essay I want to talk about my approach to writing code and contrast it with the recommendations of the book [Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 I am going to call my approach "Codin' Dirty" because I often use techniques that conflict with Clean Code recommendations.

-I don't really consider my code all that dirty: yeah, it's a little junky in places, but for the most part I'm happy with it and find it easy enough to maintain with decent levels of quality.
+I don't really consider my code all that dirty: yeah, it's a little janky in places, but for the most part I'm happy with it and find it easy enough to maintain with decent levels of quality.

-I also don't think *you* need to code dirty.
-My goal here is not to convince you to code the way I code, but rather to show that you don't *have* to follow the Clean Code recommendations to write reasonable, maintainable and successful software.
+I also want to stress that in this essay I am not trying to convince *you* to code dirty.
+Rather I want to show that it is possible to write successful software without adopting many "Clean Code" recommendations.

 I have been around for a while and I have seen a lot of different approaches to building software work.
-Some people are very effective using Object-Oriented Programming, other very smart people hate it.
-Some people love the expressiveness of dynamic languages, some smart people hate dynamic languages with a passion.
-Some people ship successfully while strictly follow Test Driven Development, others slap a few end-to-end tests on at the end of the project or (what seems crazy to me) don't bother testing at all.
+Some folks love Object-Oriented Programming, other very smart people hate it.
+Some folks love the expressiveness of dynamic languages, some people hate dynamic languages.
+Some people ship successfully while strictly follow Test Driven Development, others slap a few end-to-end tests on at the end of the project or (what seems crazy to me) don't bother testing at all!

-I have seen all these different approaches ship (and maintain) successful software.
+I have seen projects using all these different approaches ship and maintain successful software.

-So, again, my goal here is not to convince you that my way of coding is the only way, but rather to show you (particularly younger developers, who are prone to being intimidated by terms like "Clean Code") that you can have a successful programming career even it they're tryna catch you codin' dirty.
+So, again, my goal here is not to convince you that my way of coding is the only way, but rather to show you (particularly younger developers, who are prone to being intimidated by terms like "Clean Code") that you can have a successful programming career using a lot of different approaches, mine being one of them.

 ## TLDR

-The TLDR of my codin' dirty approach is:
+Three "dirty" coding practices I'm going to discuss in this essay are:

 * (Some) big functions are good
 * Prefer integration tests to unit tests
 * Keep class/interface/concept count down, if possible

+If you want to skip the rest of the essay, that's the takeaway.

 ## I Like Big Functions